nosportugal/faast-data-engineering/2_data_ingestion/homework.md

 * Rename the DAG to something like `data_ingestion_gcs_DAG_v02`
 * Execute it from the Airflow GUI (the play button)

-Also, there's no data for the recent months, but `curl` will exit successfully.
+Also, there are no data for the recent months, but `curl` will exit successfully.
 To make it fail on 404, add the `-f` flag:

 ```bash